zlatevv/zlatevv/README.md

 - 👋 Hi, I’m @zlatevv
-- 👀 I’m interested in Programming, Gym and more
+- 👀 I’m interested in Programming, Gym, Football
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram @t.zlatevv
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: дигам 75 лежанка, роден 2008
+- ⚡ Fun fact:

 <!---
 zlatevv/zlatevv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.